Company Formation Ireland for Non-Residents

 The most common form of business organisation operating in Ireland is limited companies.
 We have over 20 years experience incorporating companies in Ireland.

-You can incorporate a company in Ireland, however, if you are a non EEA national and wish to actively operate in Ireland business permission must be obtained from the Minister for Justice and Equality.
+You can incorporate a company in Ireland, however, if you are a non European Economic Area national and wish to actively operate in Ireland business permission must be obtained from the Minister for Justice and Equality.

 Private Limited Company for non Irish Residents

 For a foreign individual we can set up a company under an Irish Limited Company which, is fully compliant with the Irish Companies Act but, you may need the following additional services:

 - Provision of a S43 Irish Insurance policy Bond if you are a non European Economic Area resident limited company director, which we can organise

 - Provision of registered office address for a limited company which, we can provide